EthanWilsher/DATA_COURSE_WILSHER/README.md

 This is my sixth edit where I will say maybe I'll change my other updates.

 7 YYYYYYY's for the seventh edit.

+What did the 0 say to the 8?
+Nice Belt